-A4.106.8 Electric vehicle (EV) charging.
-Dwellings shall comply with the following requirements for the future installation of electric vehicle supply equipment (EVSE).
+A4.106.8 Electric vehicle (EV) charging for new construction.
+New construction shall comply with Sections A4.106.8.1 and A4.106.8.2 to facilitate future installation and use of electric vehicle chargers.
+Electric vehicle supply equipment (EVSE) shall be installed in accordance with the California Electrical Code, Article 625.